Bruins, Blues meet in Stanley Cup Final 49 years in making

 "I think as you get older, you appreciate it even more, and you realize how hard it is to get to this point and advance and be thankful and stay in the moment," center Patrice Bergeron said.
 "But then it's back to work, and there's a lot of work in front of us."

-"They're all big, every one of them," Bowman said.
-"Their defense is very big and the right type of aggressiveness.
-They don't take a ton of penalties."
+St. Louis is the oldest franchise not to win the Stanley Cup, and its drought is the second longest behind the Toronto Maple Leafs'.
+The Leafs won the season before the Blues came into the league.
+To finish this improbable run, the Blues have to go through the Bruins, who finished tied for the second-most points this season.

-The Blues and Bruins are among the most disciplined teams in the playoffs, which has helped them reach this point.
-Now they'll have to deal with another issue: idle hands with so much time off.
+"They are a hard team to play against, a really skilled team," Tarasenko said.
+"But we have a hard team, too.
+It will be some interesting games."

+Bowman's first thought about the series was that he couldn't believe how long the Bruins will have to sit out.
 Boston will have a week and a half between finishing off Carolina and Game 1, and even St. Louis will go six days without playing.
-Bowman during his coaching career recalled making his players scrimmage at night to keep them in a rhythm, but there's no real substitute for the grind of the playoffs.

-"I can't believe how long they're going to have to sit out," Bowman said.
-"It's quite a trick because they were on such a high."
+One benefit for the Bruins is they should get captain Zdeno Chara back for the final after he missed Game 4 against Carolina.

 Follow AP Hockey Writer Stephen Whyno on Twitter at https://twitter.com/SWhyno